rstevahn/portfolio-with-node-and-express/README.md

 # Portfolio using Node and Express
-### Project 6, Treehouse Full Stack JavaScript Techdegree
+## Treehouse Full Stack JavaScript Techdegree Unit 6

+This project was graded **Exceeds Expectations**.

 Extra Credit features included:
 - package.json has been configured with a start script